 For this hot honey chicken recipe, I used the Southeast varietal.
 With a sweet and slightly spicy flavor profile this varietal was perfect to transform into hot honey.
 To learn more about Local Hive HoneyTM, and snag a bottle of this Southeast or any of their other varietals check them out HERE!
-Use code TBA15 for 15% off your first purchase from now until end of December.

 This hot honey gets its spice from good old chili flakes, and a lot of them.
 If you have a low tolerance for heat, but still want to make this hot honey feel free to strain the chili flakes out after the simmered honey sits for 10 minutes.
 Likewise, if you are like me and want the honey on the hotter side, leave the chili flakes in.

 The final ingredient surprisingly is apple cider vinegar.
 You just need about a table spoon to bring this hot honey together.
 For step by step instructions check out the recipe card below!